Web Analytics Made Easy -

 What is Stormwater?

 Stormwater is water that originates from precipitation like snow or rain.
-This precipitation lands on the earth and can either be absorbed into the ground and become groundwater or move along a surface and become runoff.
+This precipitation lands on the earth and can either be absorbed into the ground and become groundwater or move along an impervious surface and become runoff.
 Runoff is the primary concern of stormwater management.
-Stormwater needs to be guided safely to bodies of water to prevent flooding and minimise pollution.
+Stormwater needs to be guided safely to bodies of water to prevent flooding and to minimise pollution.
 While all precipitation is technically stormwater, the term is most commonly used to refer to runoff.

 What is Stormwater Management?